yanni4night/sogou-passport/README.md

 This is a tentative improvement for sogou passport javascript library.

-Continuous developing is still on,see <http://passport.ufo.sogou-inc.com>.
+Continuous developing is still on,see <http://passport.ufo.sogou-inc.com/>.

-The version published will never change,if you need a continuous upgrading,'lastest' version it is.
+The version published will never change,if you need a continuous upgrading,'latest' version it is.

 build
 ======